 NUMBER THREE: KALE

-It is absolutely loaded with vitamins, minerals, antioxidants and fiber.
+It is absolutely loaded with vitamins, minerals, antioxidants and fibre.
 50 grams of uncooked kale contains 100% of the recommended daily intake of Vitamin C (uncooked is vital here.
-Vitamin C is incredibly unstable to heat - you will lose most of it, if not all, when applying any heat), 500% of the recommended daily intake of Vitamin K1 and 150% of the recommended daily intake of Vitamin A. It also contains large amounts of Vitamin B6, Calcium, Magnesium and Copper.
+Vitamin C is incredibly unstable to heat - you will lose most of it, if not all, when applying any heat), 500% of the recommended daily intake of Vitamin K1 and 150% of the recommended daily intake of Vitamin A. It also contains large amounts of Vitamin B6, calcium, magnesium and other minerals.

 Note: I didn’t like kale for a long time, until I tried and tested numerous ways to eat it.
-By far the tastiest way I found is to lightly fry it in some coconut oil.
-Add lemon, pink himalayan salt and fresh herbs.
+By far the tastiest way I found is to lightly fry it in some coconut oil or extra virgin olive oil.
+Add the juice from half a lemon, pink himalayan salt and fresh herbs.
+Mmmmm.

 Please note, these foods are not necessarily more nutritious than any other foods, these are just three that I have chosen to highlight.
 I will continue to write about more highly nutritionally dense foods.
 Watch this space!